predobraj2/couchbase-aspnet/README.md

 ASP.NET SessionState Provider

-* Port of the [Enyim Memcached Provider](https://github.com/enyim/memcached-providers) to Couchbase Server
+* Port of the [Enyim Memcached Provider](https://github.com/enyim/memcached-providers) to Couchbase Server with some improvements
 * Session data compression is supported, starting from version 1.3.0
+* LZ4 fast compression algorithm supported in version 1.3.1 and is default algorithm if compression enabled.
+* LZ4Sharp library used for fastest compression (https://github.com/stangelandcl/LZ4Sharp) and added as project to solution (licensed under BSD License)
 * Provider write his configuration during start to Windows Event Log.
-Check Application/CouchbaseSessionStateProvider source
+Check Application/CouchbaseSessionStateProvider source (using Event Viewer)
-* In version 1.3.0 trivial MVC example was removed from solution.
+* Starting from version 1.3.0, trivial MVC example was removed from solution.

 ## Requirements